annawittalex/rag_chatbot/README.md

+# Motivation

+This project aims to keep sensitive information private by avoiding dependence on large, hosted LLMs.
+While those models offer strong performance, they also require sending data to external services, which can introduce confidentiality and compliance risks.

+It also addresses the challenge of working through lengthy documents, where valuable details are easy to overlook.
+With this tool, users get a focused assistant that helps extract, organize, and retrieve relevant information without repeatedly re-reading source material.
+And this all happens locally, on your laptop.

+# Laptop Requirements

+- CPU: Recent 8+ core processor (Apple M1/M2 or modern Intel/AMD)
+- RAM: 16 GB minimum (32 GB recommended for larger models/documents)
+- Disk: At least 10 GB free for model weights, embeddings, and virtualenv
+- GPU: Optional; Apple Silicon runs well on CPU.
+On Windows/Linux, a CUDA-capable GPU speeds up inference.
+- OS: macOS, Linux, or Windows with WSL2; Python 3.10+ installed
+- Network: Temporary internet access to download models; offline usage afterward

 # Introduction

 RAG chatbot is a functional Python prototype of a chatbot based on the LangChain architecture and local open-source models (Ollama).
 Its goal is to deliver precise, context-specific answers to questions about an uploaded document (TaskFlow.pdf).